uhafner/karatest/README.md

   mvn clean test -Dmaven.test.failure.ignore=true site
 ```

-The [generated reports](target/site/index.html) are visible in the browser afterwards.
+You can visit the generated reports in the browser afterwards: just navigate to the index file in the output folder
+`target/site/index.html`.

-## Technical details
+## Note

-In order to validate only the classes of the actual assignments, the files Assignment1.java,
+In order to validate only classes of the actual assignments, the files Assignment1.java, Assignment2.java, etc.
-Assignment2.java, etc. are copied from the folder `scenarios` to the folder `assignments` during the execution of Maven.
+are copied from the folder `scenarios` to the folder `assignments` during execution of Maven.
 I.e. in folder `assignments` only the actual assignment classes are visible, the dependencies are not available here.
+Do
+not edit these files, since they will be overridden during the next run of Maven.
+Also, if you open a scenario

-**Note**: If you open in Greenfoot a scenario in the folder `scenarios` then the containing files are automatically
+in the folder `scenarios` with Greenfoot then the containing files are automatically updated by Greenfoot, i.e. these
-updated by Greenfoot, i.e. these files might be not in sync anymore with the files in folder im `assignments`!
+files might be not in sync anymore with the files in folder im `assignments`!

 ## License